National Cancer Institute

 - See Tea and Cancer Prevention: Strengths and Limits of the Evidence for information about tea and cancer prevention.

-Some studies suggest that green tea may have a protective effect against cardiovascular disease.
-There is also evidence that green tea may protect against various forms of cancer.
+Some studies suggest that green tea may help protect against cardiovascular disease.
+There is also evidence that green tea may protect against different types of cancer.

 - See the Green Tea section in the PDQ patient summary on Prostate Cancer, Nutrition, and Dietary Supplements for more information about studies of green tea in prostate cancer.